 - contact the school as soon as possible and no later than 8.30 am on the day of the in-class assessment task or due date for submission of an out-of-class assessment and

-- immediately the student returns to school they need to show the medical certificate or letter of explanation (original or copy) to the teacher to determine acceptability and then submit it to Student Services for filing.
+- ensure immediately the student returns to school they show the medical certificate or letter of explanation (original or copy) to the teacher to determine acceptability and submit it to Student Services for filing.

 - decide on an alternate assessment task (if, in the opinion of the teacher, the assessment is no longer confidential), or

-- not require the task to be completed and re-weight the student’s marks for other tasks in that assessment type (provided, in the opinion of the teacher, sufficient evidence exists in the other tasks completed to meet the Authority requirements for the course and to enable a grade to be assigned).
+- not require the task to be completed and re-weight the student’s marks for other tasks in that assessment type provided, in the opinion of the teacher, sufficient evidence exists in the other tasks completed to meet the Authority's requirements for the course and to enable a grade to be assigned).

 If a student misses a large number of tests, examinations, or assessment tasks, even if the absences are covered by medical certificates, further investigation and appropriate action will be taken to ensure that any grades/marks issued by the school are valid.

 In exceptional circumstances, the parent/guardian may negotiate with the classroom teacher the development of an individual education plan.
-This plan will ultimately be developed in consultation with the dead of the relevant learning area and shows how the missed lesson time will be compensated for and any adjustments to the assessment outline.
+This plan will ultimately be developed in consultation with the head of the relevant learning area, Student Services and Program Coordinator: Operations and shows how the missed lesson time will be compensated for and any adjustments to the assessment outline.

 VET Qualification Achievement